Skip To Content

 2. Click Add Portal.

-3. Enter the portal URL on the Add Portal dialog box and click OK.
+3. Provide the portal URL on the Add Portal dialog box and click OK.

 If your portal uses public key infrastructure (PKI)-based client certificate authentication, a prompt appears.